 When tracking is enabled, usage statistics are recorded in the Dundas BI Application database.

-For example, if your Dundas BI instance is named Instance1, the corresponding SQL Server database would be Dundas BI Instance1.
+For example, if your Dundas BI instance is named Instance1, the corresponding application database would be Dundas BI Instance1.

 The usage data can be accessed from the database view, dbo.vUsageTracking, which has the following columns: